 Early Origins of the Hodden family

 The surname Hodden was first found in Shropshire at Hodnet, a village and civil parish in the union of Drayton, in the hundred of North Bradford.

 The first record of the place name was found in the Domesday Book of 1086 where it was listed as Odenet.

 Important Dates for the Hodden family

 This web page shows only a small excerpt of our Hodden research.
-Another 239 words (17 lines of text) covering the years 1116 and 1237 are included under the topic Early Hodden History in all our PDF Extended History products and printed products wherever possible.
+Another 120 words (9 lines of text) covering the years 1116 and 1237 are included under the topic Early Hodden History in all our PDF Extended History products and printed products wherever possible.

 Hodden Spelling Variations